jakartaee/specification-committee/spec_finalization_checklist.md

  - [ ] The specification committee representative merges the specification PRs.
  - [ ] The designated specification committee representative calculates the staged EFTL TCK signature and promotes it to the committee download area using the https://ci.eclipse.org/jakartaee-spec-committee/job/promote-release/ job.
  - [ ] The specification project member who created the staging release promotes the specification api jars to maven central.
+An example release job script can be found here https://wiki.eclipse.org/MavenReleaseScript.
  - [ ] The EMO updates the specification page with the ballot results.
 This list goes on the committed spec index page.
  - [ ] The specification project team should go through the merged spec website page to verify all the links are valid.